RIP 9 RDO

 Obviously, it’s a WTF moment for Niner, seeing as we’re named after the bigger of those two wheel sizes.
 We’ve been loud and proud in our support for wagon wheels since our first bike was introduced in 2005.

-But after a decade-long commitment to 29er wheels, we have good reasons for expanding our minds (and our rides) to include the 29er’s more playful little brother.
+But after a decade-long commitment to 29er wheels, we have good reasons for expanding our minds (and our rides) to grow the RIP 9 RDO family of bikes to include the 29er’s more playful little brother.

 Over the years, riders have told us that they love the stable yet supple, consistent and controlled behavior of our CVA suspension.
 They love the brand.
 They love the designs.
 But they want more standover, less rotating weight, and the fast handling, quick draw agility of 27.5ers.
 So, they want a Niner, but they actually want a Twenty-Seven-Fiver.
 But one that’s made by Niner.
 Go figure.